squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 }}}
 If ''src/acl.c'' doesn't compile, then ARP ACLs are probably not supported on your system.

+For [[Squid-3.2]] and newer the EUI support is enabled by default whenever it can be used.

-If everything compiles, then you can add some ARP ACL lines to your ''squid.conf'':
+Add some ''arp'' ACL lines to your squid.conf:
 {{{
 acl M1 arp 01:02:03:04:05:06
 acl M2 arp 11:12:13:14:15:16